-If the State physically takes your child(ren) in what they deem to be an “emergency” situation, they may be legally sheltering your child(ren).
-In this case, there should be a hearing (called a “shelter hearing”) within 24 hours.
-At this hearing, the judge will determine whether the State had proper cause to remove the children and, if so, where they should be placed.
-Typically, the court will try to place children with family or friends, assuming there is someone available, willing, and able to submit successfully to a home study.
+If the State physically takes your child in what they deem to be an “emergency” situation, they may be proceeding with a legal procedure called “shelter”.
+If this happens, there should be a hearing (a “shelter hearing”), typically within 24 hours of their removal.
+At this hearing, the judge will determine whether the State had probable cause to remove the children and, if so, where they should be placed.
+Typically, the court will try to place children with family or friends (the “least restrictive setting”), if possible.
+A person with whom a sheltered child is placed may need to submit to a home study (done by DCF to ensure the home is suitable for the child) and comply with a safety plan.
 If this kind of placement is not immediately available, the court may place the child in foster care.

 Petition for Dependency

 Separate from shelter, which deals only with the placement of the child for a specific period of time, a petition for dependency seeks to declare a child dependent upon the State.
 If the child was sheltered outside of their home, this hearing should happen within 21 days.
 If the child remains at home, then the hearing must take place “within a reasonable time period”.
 The Petition is typically filed by the Department of Children and Families, but can be done by a private party in some rare circumstances.

 The Petition will state the specific grounds for declaring the child dependent.
 Not all of the allegations in the Petition ultimately need to be proven, and they will likely come from many different sources, some possibly anonymous.
 The parents will have an Arraignment within 28 days of the Shelter Hearing.
 The purpose of an Arraignment, similar to criminal proceedings, is to inform the parents of the claims against them in the Petition, and allow them a chance to admit or deny the claims.